-University Withdrawal – Officially discontinuing all classes for which a student is registered on or after the 1st day of classes through the 50th class day in a semester (or equivalent).
-A university withdrawal after the 50th class day in a semester (or equivalent) is not allowed except by appeal to email@example.com.
+- University Withdrawal – Officially discontinuing participation in all classes for which a student is registered on or after the 1st day of classes through the 50th class day in a semester (or equivalent).
+A university withdrawal after the 50th class day in a semester (or equivalent) is not allowed except by appeal to Latewithdraw@baylor.edu.

 Cancellation describes when a student has decided not to attend a semester (or equivalent) and drops all their classes for that semester (or equivalent) prior to the 1st class day.
 Cancelling classes is not allowed on the 1st day of classes and thereafter.
 See the “Academic Calendar” section for deadlines.
 All classes must be cancelled in BearWeb prior to 1st class day.
 For a quicker reversal of other fees (Parking Permits, Meal Plans, Health Insurance, etc.) and other information about refunds, contact Student Accounts to ensure account activity is correct.

 |Cancellation||Before 1st class day||Before 1st class day||Before 1st class day||Before 1st class day|

 |Drop without a "W" grade||12th class day||8th class day||10th class day||4th class day|

 |Withdrawal||50th class day||35th class day||48th class day||22nd class day|